danielbarter/personal-website-code/content/markdown/CV.md

 ## Employment
+- **Lawrence Berkeley National Laboratory.** November 2020 - .
+Postdoctoral Fellow in the Applied Energy Materials Group.
-- Mercury Technologies, Inc. April 2020 - August 2020.
+- **Mercury Technologies, Inc.** April 2020 - August 2020.
 Software Engineer.
 Added many features to the backend web server.
 Diagnosed and fixed a subtle bug which was causing hundreds of errors per minute to go unlogged.
-- University of California, Santa Barbara.
-September 2019 - March 2020.
+- **University of California, Santa Barbara.** September 2019 - March 2020.
 Lecturer and Postdoctoral Fellow.
 Course coordinator for [Calculus 4](https://danielbarter.github.io/pdf/calc_4_slides.pdf).
-- Australian National University.
-February 2018 - August 2019.
+- **Australian National University.** February 2018 - August 2019.
 Postdoctoral fellow.
 Worked on constructing new exactly solvable quantum field theories using tools from algebraic topology and low dimensional category theory.
-- University of Sydney.
-August 2017 - January 2018.
+- **University of Sydney.** August 2017 - January 2018.
 Postdoctoral researcher in Physics.
 Learned quantum field theory by interacting with researchers in condensed matter physics and quantum information theory.
-- University of Michigan.
-September 2012 - May 2016.
+- **University of Michigan.** September 2012 - May 2016.
 Graduate student instructor for calculus 1, 2 and 3.
 Taught classes with 20-30 students, three times a week.
 Held office hours.
 Helped students use Mathematica.
 Graded homework/exams.
-- University of Sydney.
-March 2011 - June 2012.
+- **University of Sydney.** March 2011 - June 2012.
 Tutor for calculus 1 and 2.
 Supervised problem sessions and graded homework/exams.

 ## Education
 - PhD, Pure Mathematics, University of Michigan.
 September 2012 - May 2017.
 Specialized in category theory and representation theory.
 Thesis: [Some Remarks about the Interaction between Quantum Algebra and Representation Stability.](https://danielbarter.github.io/pdf/thesis.pdf)